 Essentially, without getting into the physics it causes static energy to build up.
 This static energy is what attracts dust.

 So no, you’re not going insane.

-A freshly waxed car often attracts dust at a much faster rate a which a car that was waxed a few weeks ago does.
+A freshly waxed car can attract dust at a faster rate a which a car that was waxed a few weeks ago does.
 The good new is though, that once you’ve washed the car and dried it again, the wax won’t attract dust quite as much.